wp-plugins/elastic-theme-editor/readme.txt

 * An API to include and edit your theme inside the editor is in the works.

+= I'm having trouble saving a theme!
+Help! =

+* Some web hosts restrict the current method we're using to save themes.
+We're working on a new method that avoids those problems.

+= I'm having trouble running Elastic on a Windows server! =

+* This is a known bug, and is being worked on.
+Feel free to report any configuration info as well.

 == Changelog ==
+= 0.0.2.8 =
+* WordPress 2.9 and 3.0-alpha compatible
+* Minor API changes

 = 0.0.2.7 =
 * Typography panel now accurately depicts typography in theme
 * Default theme now em-based